 Jet Medical Tourism® is an organization dedicated to helping Americans and Canadians access affordable and first-rate medical care in Mexico, and this means you pay less for bariatric surgery without sacrificing quality of care.

-The cost of a gastric sleeve in Mexico is already a fraction of what you’d pay in Canada or the U.S., and Jet Medical Tourism® provides affordable prices and the highest standards of care.
+The cost of a gastric sleeve in Mexico is already a fraction of what you’d pay in Canada or the U.S., and Jet Medical Tourism® provides affordable prices and high standards of care.

 Through Jet Medical Tourism®, the cost of gastric sleeve surgery in Mexico starts at $3,999, and that includes the procedure being performed by a trusted and experienced surgeon in a modern facility.

 - Bilingual speaking medical team